 While it’s tempting to save on labor costs, the idea of making the installation of a new furnace a DIY project is strongly recommended against.

+Did you know?
 Contractors routinely report receiving calls for repairs on ‘defective’ parts in the first 5 years of a newly installed furnace.
 And over 50% of the time the actual problem was improper installation or lack of maintenance.

-Repairs can be expensive from hundreds to even thousands of dollars, unless the product is under warranty.
+Repairs can be expensive from hundreds to even thousands of dollars unless the product is under warranty.
 And a manufacturer’s warranty may be void if the installation is not done by a licensed professional.

-Therefore, part of what you are paying for in the above figures is the warranty.
-Manufacturers will vary their warranties, usually based on quality of the product.
-Premium furnaces will garner the highest warranties which are ‘lifetime’ or usually up to 30 years.
-Typically, warranties range from 5 to 10 years.
-Contractors offer an additional warranty that cover any item outside the unit itself, thus connections they and that relate to the forced air system.
-These warranties are usually 1 to 5 years.
+Therefore, part of what you are paying for in the above furnace price figures is the product warranty.
+Manufacturers will vary their warranties, usually based on the quality of the product.
+Premium furnaces will garner the highest warranties which are ‘lifetime’ or usually up to 20-30 years.

 There are many factors to consider regarding your home, many manufacturers to choose from, and then each of those has models with different features to decide upon.

-Questions To Ask Your Installer
+Questions to Ask Your Installer

-After you’ve networked with friends and family about HVAC contractors they’ve worked with, and have narrowed your list down to say five to ten potential workers, you’ll seek to get multiple quotes.
+After you’ve networked with friends and family about HVAC contractors they’ve worked with and have narrowed your list down to say five to ten potential workers, you’ll seek to get multiple quotes.

 Several ways to ask this, and up to you how much you wish to follow up on this.
-Perhaps you’ll do some homework to see if there are any complaints on them, or what their BBB rating is.
+Perhaps, you’ll do some homework to see if there are any complaints on them, or what their BBB rating is.
 You mainly want to understand how well they will do a proper installation.

 - Please explain the warranty information to me.

 Contractors will provide documents that spell this out in fine legal details, but best if they can explain it to you up front.
 Having them explain it like you are a young adult is beneficial down the road so you can hopefully remember what is and isn’t covered in terms of repairs and replacement.

-- This will also be the time to discuss local permits and inspections that are needed.
+This will also be the time to discuss local permits and inspections that are needed.
 The need for that is on you, not the contractor, but since they do this for a living, they’ll be able to clue you into that information.